Automattic/vip-quickstart/README.md

 ## Overview

 VIP Quickstart is a local development environment for WordPress.com VIP developers.
-The goal is to provide developers with an environment that closely mirrors WordPress.com along with all the tools we recommend developers use.
+It provides developers with an environment that closely mirrors WordPress.com along with all the tools we recommend developers use.
+VIP Quickstart should not be used to run a production site.

 ## What You Get